chriskpeterson/vuepress2/docs/writingsamples.md

 # Writing samples

-The majority of my writing is for user guides, update guides, setup overviews, and software and firmware compatibility matrices.
-In the past I've written release notes, a OS installation guides, and volatility statements for high-security customers.
+In general, I write user guides, update guides, setup overviews, and software and firmware compatibility matrices.
+In the past, I've written release notes, OS installation guides, and volatility statements for high-security customers.

 ## Frame Link Module
-*Content for this product includes a user guide and cabling guide.
-The frame link module is the frame management device for HPE Synergy.
-It is a hardware product with an accessible user interface for solution setup, maintenance, and troubleshooting.*
+*For this program, I write a user guide for the hardware and software components.*

 [Writing samples](framelinkmodule.html)

 ## HPE Synergy

-*For the HPE Synergy program I write the start here poster (resource), cabling guide, and software release overview information.
+*For the solution level HPE Synergy program, I write the start here poster (resource), cabling guide, and software release information.
 I also serve as a product expert evaluating all other deliverables to ensure content consistency and content sharing best practices.*

 [Writing samples](synergy.html)

 ## ConvergedSystem 700

-*For this program I writer firmware and software compatibility matrix guides and multiple step-by-step update guides.
-The update guides include installing firmware updates, software updates, VMware ESXi configuration, and switch configuration.
+*For this program, I write firmware and software compatibility matrices and step-by-step update guides.
+The update guides include firmware updates, software updates, VMware ESXi configuration, and switch configuration.*

 [Writing samples](cs700.html)

-HPE SimpliVity 380
+## HPE SimpliVity 380

-*I worked on the initial setup guides for this product.
-A few of the topics I authored and an illustration are included.*
+*I worked on the initial setup guides for this product.*
+*A few of the topics I authored and an illustration are included.*

 [Writing samples](simplivity380.html)

 ## Topic analysis and rewrite exercise